Early Signs Of Antisocial Personality Disorder In Children

 Risk factors for ASPD

-Several risk factors may increase the likelihood of developing early signs of ASPD in children:
+Several risk factors may lead to an increased risk of early signs of ASPD in children:

 • Genetic predisposition: A family history of personality disorders or other mental health conditions

-• Child abuse: Physical, emotional, or sexual abuse during formative years
+• Child abuse: Physical, emotional, or sexual abuse during formative years, as well as other adverse childhood experiences

-• Behavioral problems in early childhood: Having conduct disorder, which can cause aggressive or disobedient behaviors, substance misuse, lying, stealing, manipulating others for personal gain, and bullying
+• Behavioral problems in early childhood: Having conduct disorder, which can involve aggressive or disobedient behaviors, substance misuse, lying, stealing, manipulating others for personal gain, and bullying

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.

 Conduct disorder typically precedes ASPD.
-Children with conduct disorder may show patterns such as aggression and a tendency to break rules.
+Children with conduct disorder may show patterns like frequent aggression and a tendency to break rules.
 Children with conduct disorder may also exhibit behavior that leads to conflicts with authority and peers.
 However, early intervention can sometimes prevent the development of ASPD.

 What are the early signs of antisocial personality disorder in children?

-Children with early signs of ASPD may show specific behaviors that set them apart from their peers.
-These behaviors may indicate that evaluation and possible treatments could be beneficial.
+Children with early signs of ASPD may display antisocial behavior that sets them apart from their peers.
+These behavioral patterns may indicate that evaluation and possible treatment could be beneficial.

 Frequent lying

 Children with conduct disorder or early signs of ASPD often lie.
-They may tell occasional white lies and consistently deceive others to get what they want.
-These children may also lie to avoid punishment or to make themselves seem more trustworthy than they are.
+They may frequently tell white lies and consistently deceive others to get what they want.
+These children may also lie to avoid punishment or to make themselves seem more trustworthy.
 Their lying can appear effortless and convincing, making it difficult for others to tell when they're not being truthful.

 Parents might notice that these children lie even when the truth would serve them better.
 Lying patterns can start as early as preschool and become more apparent over time.
 Frequent lying can strain relationships with family, friends, teachers, and counselors.